HyperEmesis Level Prediction (HELP) Score Assessment

 HELP (HyperEmesis Level Prediction) Score

 The HyperEmesis Level Prediction Score was developed by the HER Foundation to quantify HG symptoms into a score that can be trended over time to monitor progress and response to treatment.
-Download the free HG Care App to automatically calculate your HELP Score, track your treatments, and alert you to concerning changes in your symptoms.

 - Scores below 20 indicate either no HG (morning sickness) or mild HG.